cake-tech/cakewallet-guides/docs/tutorials/tails.md

 This will place the wallets under `/home/amnesia/Persistent/cake_wallet/wallets` and the preferences file under `/home/amnesia/Persistent/cake_wallet/preferences/`

-You can change the `CAKE_WALLET_DIR` and `XDG_DATA_HOME` to any other directory, as long as there are somewhere in your Persistent volume!
+You can change the `CAKE_WALLET_DIR` and `XDG_DATA_HOME` to any other directory, as long as they are somewhere in your Persistent volume!

 [![Run Cake Wallet](./image3.png){:width=75%"}](./image3.png)